 I can’t begin to stress how easy it is to get a medical cannabis through EazeMD, which provides virtual medical marijuana consultations with real doctors.
 You contact them through either your laptop or cell phone, acknowledge some sort of ailment via a face to face e-meeting (let’s be honest here, your ailment can be real or fictional) and pay the standard fee of $30.
 Right now the service is only located in California, but this is sure to change as the tide of legalization begins to soak the country.

 Leafly is a website that specializes in bringing extensive details about marijuana strains, so naturally, this app serves the same function.
 And while you may not think you need details about the weed you’re smoking, the fact is knowledge is power.
 Therefore if you were looking for different pairings of strains that were helpful to certain medical conditions, Leafly would be your go-to app.

 If getting off on pictures of gorgeous, dank nugs is your thing, then PotSnob is perhaps the app you need most on this list.
-Truly the stuff of stoner bourgeoisie, this app lays out pictures of the most delectable dank in an easy to access grid.
+Truly the stuff of stoner bourgeoisie, this app displays pictures of the most delectable dank in an easy to use grid.
 Tap on any of the beautiful pictures and you’ll get a full-on data dump all about that particular strain, complete with the typical THC percentage and a food-pairing guide.
-For example who knew Banana Diesel pairs well with a Cinnabun?
+For example who knew Banana Diesel pairs well with Cinnabuns?

 Two other apps, Marijuana and the Marijuana Handbook, are similar to PotSnob in that they provide a comprehensive list of pot pics and factoids–albeit for a price.
 For those on a budget, check out Marijuana’s “Lite” version.